The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Datasets, Software and online services used in this course from third parties are (re-)used under their own respective licenses.

-## Disclaimer - Scope Limitations
+### Disclaimer
-The software and content of this project are only intended to learn about programming geospatial dataset processing in Python and programming webapplications in TypeScript for the visualization of this geospatial data on digital topographical maps.
+Scope limitations: the software and content of this project are only intended to learn about programming geospatial dataset processing in Python and programming webapplications in TypeScript for the visualization of this geospatial data on digital topographical maps.

+Disclaimer:
-Deciding on the fitness for use and using the software and content is your own responsibility.
+1) Deciding on the fitness for use and using the software and content is your own responsibility.

-Any other application or use of the software and content other then for educational purposes is not intended and not advised!
+2) Any other application or use of the software and content other then for educational purposes is not intended and not advised!

 ## Learning Goals
 There are 3 learning goals: